-Indic ators POWER green LAMP red WARNING TEMP. red WARNING FILTER orange SHUTTER blue LAMP 1/2 REP. orange Projector Condition \bigcirc • 0 If the Filter counter reached a time set in the timer setting, a Filter replacement icon (Fig.2) appears on the screen and the WARNING FILTER indicator Fig.2 Fi lter replace projector reaches a time set in the timer setting 3 appears on the screen and the WARNING FIL indicator lights up.
-Replace the filter cartridge as soon as possible.
-If the filter is clogged and no scroll is left in the cartridge, a Filter cartridge replacement icon (Fig appears on the screen and the WARNING FILTE on the top panel lights up.
+Indic ators LAMP red POWER green WARNING TEMP. red WARNING FILTER orange SHUTTER blue LAMP 1/2 REP. orange Projector Condition • 0 If the Filter counter reached a time set in the timer setting, a Filter replacement icon (Fig.2) appears on the screen and the WARNING FILTER indicator Fig.2 Fig.3 ilter replace ement icon on the top panel lights up.
 Replace the filter as soon as possible.
 If the filter is out of scroll and the projector reaches a time set in the timer setting, Fig. 3 appears on the screen and the WARNING FILTER indicator lights up.
 Replace the filter cartridge as soon as possible.
 If the filter is clogged and no scroll is left in the filter cartridge, a Filter cartridge replacement icon (Fig.4) appears on the screen and the WARNING FILTER indicator lights up.
-Replace the filter cartridge as Fig.4 Fi lter cartrid ge replacer ment icon ✓ Note: •Fig.2, Fig.3 and Fig.4 icon will not appear when the Display function is set to "Off" (p.49), or during "Freeze" (p.30). \circ • The projector detects an abnormal condition during filter scroll.
-0 • The projector is being cooled down after detecting an abnormal condition during filter scroll. \bigcirc 0 • The projector has been cooled down enough and is in the stand-by mode after detecting an abnormal condition during filter scroll. \circ Ö The filter cartridge is removed while the projector is on.
-0 Ö The projector detects an abnormal condition and cannot be turned on.
+Replace the filter cartridge as soon as possible.
+Fig.4 Fi lter cartrido ge replacer ment icon ✓ Note: •Fig.2, Fig.3 and Fig.4 icon will not appear when the Display function is set to "Off" (p.49), or during "Freeze" (p.30). • The projector detects an abnormal condition during filter scroll.
+0 • • The projector is being cooled down after detecting an abnormal condition during filter scroll. • The projector has been cooled down enough and is in the stand-by mode after detecting an abnormal condition during filter scroll.
+W ₩.
+MZ MZ MZ The filter cartridge is not installed in the projector.
+Check the filter compartment to see if the filter cartridge is installed in the projector.
+When the filter cartridge is installed and the indicators continue to light and blink, read the column below.
+The projector detects an abnormal condition and cannot be turned on.
 Unplug the AC power cord and plug it again to turn on the projector.
 If the projector is turned off again, unplug the AC power cord and contact the dealer or the service center.
 Do not leave the projector on.
 It may cause an electric shock or a fire hazard.
-The shutter is out of control.
-The shutter is out of control.
-(The projector is in the cooling mode.) \bigcirc \circ • The shutter is out of control.
+The shutter is out of control. • • The shutter is out of control.
+(The projector is in the cooling mode.)
+0 • The shutter is out of control.
 (The projector is in the stand-by mode.)
 In that case, contact the service station immediately.